 Eight Of Pentacles And Seven Of Swords Tarot Card Combination: Imposter Syndrome Can Be A Struggle

-There is a two tarot card combination representing Imposter Syndrome, the Eight of Pentacles and Seven of Swords.
+A two tarot card combination represents Imposter Syndrome, the Eight of Pentacles, and Seven of Swords.
 The Seven of Swords alone can indicate Imposter Syndrome, upright or reversed, depending on the spread’s surrounding cards.
 That is the card that represents trickery, deception, and sneakiness.
 The Eight of Pentacles means mastering a skill, learning new skills, or representing assembly line or repetitive work.

 You may see that there may be other interpretations to those tarot card combinations, which may also indicate someone sneaking around at work.
 Or, maybe you are finding new and deceptive ways to acquire skills; I mean, think about it.
 Snagging a course for free in a deceptive way can match this combination.
 However, since I mostly write about mental health, I will stick to the Imposter Syndrome Interpretation.

 Who Is The Most Likely To Suffer From Imposter Syndrome?

 As I mentioned, Imposter Syndrome is an anxiety disorder.
 Anyone can struggle with Imposter Syndrome struggles with low self-esteem, even if they don’t have a diagnosed mental illness.
 However, you can expect those who suffer from anxiety or depression disorder to be more likely to struggle with Imposter Syndrome.